Rich Venezuelans hunt luxury overseas homes to flee Chavez

 "One of the biggest trends in the past 12 months has been the growth of Latin American wealth moving into global property assets," Bailey said.
 "Brazilian wealth leads with significant money being invested in Miami and New York."

-In one of London's biggest property deals last year, Brazilian billionaire Moise Yacoub Safra paid about 500 million pounds for the Plantation Place office building in the British capital's financial district.
+In one of London's biggest property deals last year, Brazilian billionaire Moise Yacoub Safra paid about 500 million pounds ($756 million) for the Plantation Place office building in the British capital's financial district.

 Elsewhere, political uncertainty in north Africa and the Middle East drove money into Dubai and pushed up prices for the best homes by 20 percent, helping the emirate recover from a property crash that struck at the end of 2008.